 World Cup 2022 TV schedule: How to watch England and the next matches

-England have progressed to their fourth quarter-final in the last six World Cups after a 3-0 victory over Senegal.
-They now face the defending champions France, who eased past Poland in their last-16 match and possess probably the most lethal attacking player at the tournament in Kylian Mbappe.
+England now face the defending champions France in the quarter-finals who eased past Poland in their last-16 match and possess probably the most lethal attacking player at the tournament in Kylian Mbappe.

 England got their campaign under way with a 6-2 victory over Iran, before they drew 0-0 with USA and then brushed Wales aside in their final Group B encounter.